-Most goods imported to St Helena are purchased in the United Kingdom or South Africa, reflecting the route of St Helena's main cargo ship (the MV Helena) between Cape Town in South Africa and Jamestown, and the close ties between St Helena and the UK.
-St Helenians spend roughly the same in the UK and South Africa on imported goods (see Chart 3); imports from other countries include fuel (i.e. petrol and diesel).
+Most goods imported to St Helena are purchased in the United Kingdom or South Africa, reflecting the close ties between St Helena and the UK, and the historical cargo shipping routes between Cape Town in South Africa and Jamestown in St Helena.
+Historically, St Helenians tend to spend roughly the same in the UK and South Africa on imported goods (see Chart 3), although in 2022/23 more was spent in South Africa (£10.8 million) than the United Kingdom (7.8 million).
+Imports from other countries are mostly mineral fuel (see Table 2), which was until recently purchased from the Netherlands, but has been purchased from Namibia from 2022/23.